sahmed-aslase/tts-translator/README.md

 # Multilingual Translator (Laravel)

 ## About the Project

 A simple multilingual translator built with Laravel.
 Enter English text, select one or more of Spanish, French, or German, and view the translated results.
-The app focuses on simplicity, clean UI, and no external API keys.

-### Features
-- English → Spanish (es), French (fr), German (de)
-- Translate to multiple target languages at once
-- History of translations stored in MySQL with pagination
-- Clean Tailwind UI (via CDN)
-- Loading overlay and disabled controls during actions
-# Multilingual Translator (Laravel)

-## About the Project

-A simple multilingual translator built with Laravel.
-Enter English text, select one or more of Spanish, French, or German, and view the translated results.
 The app focuses on simplicity, a clean UI, and no external API keys.